dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 ```

 **NOTE** When using the `NFS`or `SSH` directive, kdump automatically attempts to mount/connect the `NFS`/`SSH` target to check the disk space!

 **NOTE** When you specify a dump target in the /etc/kdump.conf file, then the path is relative to the specified dump target!

 **NOTE** When you do not specify a dump target in the /etc/kdump.conf file, then the path represents the absolute path from the root directory!

-The kdump_post directive specifies a shell script or a command that is executed after kdump has completed capturing and saving a crash dump to the specified destination.
+The `kdump_post` directive specifies a shell script or a command that is executed after kdump has completed capturing and saving a crash dump to the specified destination.
 You can use this mechanism to extend the functionality of kdump to perform actions including the adjustment of file permissions.

-You can define a script, for example `kdump_post.sh` in the `kdump.conf` file as follows:
+You can define a script for example `kdump_post.sh` in the `kdump.conf` file as follows:

 ```bash
 kdump_post <path_to_kdump_post.sh>